 The sighting was brief but revealed something I had never considered before.
 I Google “why dolphins follow boats.”
 This may not be an uncommon occurrence, but it was new to me.
 It is called “bow riding” when dolphins surf in the wave created by boats, and “wake riding” when dolphins swim along and surf in the waves created by the back of boats.
 Google cannot explain it, but suggests the dolphins are just playing and enjoying the surf.
 What a novel idea.
 Nature is affirming our need to play.

 Later at church I talk to our old friend Chan, who knows all about the sea.
-She thinks the fishing boat probably was a shrimp trawler and after gathering the shrimp, the fishermen throw the rest of the sea’s treasure back.
+She thinks the fishing boat probably was a shrimp trawler, and that after gathering the shrimp, the fishermen throw the rest of the sea’s treasure back.
 It becomes a feast for dolphins.
 Dolphins have learned instinctively to follow these boats and wait for the catch of the day.
-So the dolphin show could have been related to food rather than fun, but could it be both?
+So the dolphin show could have been related to food rather than fun—but could it be both?

 That evening at sunset I sit again in silence.
 I keep thinking about how I was instinctively able that morning to sit by the sea and wait and watch for the dolphins instead of getting caught up in the agenda for the day.
 Synchronicity, serendipity: the occurrence of events that appear significantly related.
 Now I don’t know if my expectancy was related to the dolphin spectacle that unfolded; but I am staying open, especially to more sitting and waiting and watching by the sea.

 Saturday, November 2, 2019 1 to 3 pm